guardianproject/info/content/freebird/plan.md

 **ObscuraCam and InformaCam** secure smart camera projects, with video and photo encryption and enhanced metadata capture: <https://guardianproject.info/apps/obscuracam/>
 **
-Open Source Telephony Network** &#8211; building an open-source, secure, standards based telephony system: [https://guardianproject.info/wiki/OSTN
+Open Source Telephony Network** - building an open-source, secure, standards based telephony system: [https://guardianproject.info/wiki/OSTN
 ](https://guardianproject.info/wiki/OSTN)
-**SQLCipher** &#8211; an extension to the SQLite mobile database that provides transparent 256-bit AES encryption of database files created by apps on mobile phones &#8211; <https://www.zetetic.net/sqlcipher/sqlcipher-for-android/>
+**SQLCipher** - an extension to the SQLite mobile database that provides transparent 256-bit AES encryption of database files created by apps on mobile phones - <https://www.zetetic.net/sqlcipher/sqlcipher-for-android/>

 Still not sure if Freebird is for you?
-[See &#8220;Who&#8221; we think should attend&#8230;](/freebird/who)<!--:-->
+[See "Who" we think should attend...](/freebird/who)<!--:-->

 <!--:pt-->